g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 There are various worse agent benchmarks, and e.g. [the new Kimi](https://moonshotai.github.io/Kimi-K2/thinking.html) posts great numbers on them.
 But on vibe I'd bet on a >3x reliability advantage for Claude.

 As well as reliability over time, there's stability over inputs.
 Maybe the Chinese models are higher variance or more sensitive to the prompt and hyperparams.

+### Harder to elicit?

-I've been meaning to run the obvious experiment, which is to just see if they have a bigger gap between pass@1 and pass@64 success rates.
+TODO: I've been meaning to run the obvious experiment, which is to just see if they have a bigger gap between pass@1 and pass@64 success rates.

+TODO: Intentionally underelicit!
+Rerun the models on AIME 2024 with only a basic prompt.
+My results will be lower; the gap tells us how much the labs' own intense tuning helps / is necessary.
+This tells us something about, not their capability, but their actual in-the-wild performance with normal lazy users.

 ### Tokenomics: no effective discount